Keto Sautéed Butter and Garlic Mushrooms

 Cook & add lemon juice

-Cook onion until tender then add mushrooms.
-Cook for about 5 minutes until golden brown.
-Pour lemon juice and cook for about 4 minutes.
+Cook the mushrooms for about 5 minutes until golden brown.
+Pour in the lemon juice and cook for another 4 minutes.

 buttery sauteed mushrooms in a skillet